WWE News: Top Superstar Name-Drops Matt Hardy Right After He Parts Ways With TNA

 — #BROKEN Matt Hardy (@MATTHARDYBRAND) February 28, 2017

 This all happened right before Monday Night Raw went on the air and it was the go-home show for the Fastlane pay-per-view on Sunday.
-During that episode, three new matches were announced and one of them was a rematch between Sasha Banks and Nia Jax.
+During that episode, three new matches were announced, and one of them was a rematch between Sasha Banks and Nia Jax.

 As WWE announced the big match on Twitter, they decided to use a very interesting choice of words for Banks vs. Jax.